Find Trade Colleges

 • Well Drill Operator

-In the United States, there were 19,600 jobs for Earth Driller in 2016.
+In 2016, there was an estimated number of 19,600 jobs in the United States for Earth Driller.
 New jobs are being produced at a rate of 19.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Earth Driller by 2026.
-There will be an estimated 2,600 positions for Earth Driller per year.
+Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.

 undefined